 The dice probability calculator is a great tool if you want to estimate the dice roll probability over numerous variants.
-There are may different polyhedral die included, so you can explore the probability of a 20 sided die as well as that of a regular cubic die.
+There are many different polyhedral dice included, so you can explore the likelihood of a 20-sided die as well as that of a regular cubic die.

-- 4 sided dice, also known as a tetrahedron — each face is an equilateral triangle
+- 4-sided dice, also known as a tetrahedron — each face is an equilateral triangle;

-- 6 sided dice, a classic cube — each face is a square
+- 6-sided dice, a classic cube — each face is a square;

-- 8 sided dice, also known as an octahedron — each face is an equilateral triangle
+- 8-sided dice, also known as an octahedron — each face is an equilateral triangle;

-- 10 sided dice, also known as a pentagonal trapezohedron — each face is a kite
+- 10-sided dice, also known as a pentagonal trapezohedron — each face is a kite;

-- 20 sided dice, also known as an icosahedron — each face is an equilateral triangle
+- 20-sided dice, also known as an icosahedron — each face is an equilateral triangle.

 Don't worry, we take each of these dice into account in our dice probability calculator.
-You can choose whichever you like, and e.g. pretend to roll five 20 sided dice at once!
+You can choose whichever you like, and e.g., pretend to roll five 20-sided dice at once!

 How to calculate dice roll probability?